 Imagine the limited feature model as a more relaxed sibling of the paywall model.
 This monetization model offers a basic version of the product or service for free while charging for premium features or functionality.
 For example, a photo editing app may offer basic filters for free, but charge for more advanced editing tools.

 This freemium model offers a free version of the product or service that includes ads, which can be removed by paying for the premium version.
-There can’t be a bigger example of a successful advertising model than Youtube itself.
-As one of the most popular apps across the globe, Youtube earned $29.24 billion in 2022 from pure ad revenue.
+There can’t be a bigger example of a successful advertising model than YouTube itself.
+As one of the most popular apps across the globe, YouTube earned over $31 billion in 2024 from pure ad revenue – and continues to grow.

 Advantages of using the freemium monetization model